pyvista/pyvista/docs/plotting/widgets.rst

 ~~~~~~~~~~~~~

-A spline widget can be added to the scenee by the
+A spline widget can be enabled and disabled by the
 :func:`pyvista.WidgetHelper.add_spline_widget` and
 :func:`pyvista.WidgetHelper.clear_spline_widgets` methods respectively.
 This widget allows users to interactively create a poly line (spline) through